There is one mistake I am glad I made. Here is what it taught me.

 Now, I know I told you about this mistake I made.

-Let me tell you the story of that important mistake :
+Let me tell you the story of this memorable mistake :

 I had started this tile, and I really liked where it was going.
 Unfortunately, I suddenly drew a line in a completely wrong direction.
 I made this “big mistake” with a pen!